acidanthera/BrcmPatchRAM/README.md

 You will find device specfic injectors in the 'firmwares' directory of the git repository.
 They are not included in the distribution ZIP.

+####Configuration

+There are a number of delays which can be changed with the following kernel flags.
+You might change these values if you find BrcmPatchRAM is hanging during firmware load.

+bpr_probedelay: Changes mProbeDelay.
+Default value is 0.

+bpr_initialdelay: Changes mInitialDelay.
+Default value is 100.

+bpr_postresetdelay: Changes mPostResetDelay.
+Default value is 100.

+Refer to the source for futher details on these delays.

+Example,... to change mPostResetDelay to 400ms, use kernel flag: bpr_postresetdelay=400.

+Note: In Clover, kernel flags are specified at config.plist/Boot/Arguments, or you can change them (temporarily for next boot) in Clover Options within the Clover GUI.

 ####Details

 BrcmPatchRAM consists of 2 parts: